ramteid/omni/CONTRIBUTING.md

 We are committed to providing a welcoming and inclusive environment.
 Please be respectful and considerate in all interactions.

+(This doc is a work-in-progress, so some info might be out-of-date.
+We will update this shortly.)

 ## Getting Started

 1. **Fork the repository** on GitHub